tobytwigger/tobytwigger.github.io/_projects/GpsVault.md

 And more...

-- **Seamless Data Sync:** Import from Strava, Dropbox, and more—your data, your way.
+- **Seamless Data Sync:** Import from Strava, Dropbox, and more - your data, your way.
 - **Granular Sync Controls:** Choose exactly which routes sync to your GPS device.
 - **Modern, Intuitive UI:** Built with Vue, Vuetify, and MapLibre for a seamless, beautiful experience.